London Hospital – Largest In Roof Array

 Largest UK In Roof Hot Solar Water array at Chase Farm Hospital North London

 The psychiatric medium secure unit at Camlet 3, Chase Farm Hospital was destroyed by fire late in 2008.
-During the rebuilding works, local planners advised that a renewable technology should now be installed to minimize the Hospitals Energy costs.
-Hot Solar Water panels were chosen based panel provenance in Commercial Heating Systems.
+During the rebuilding works, local planners advised that a renewable technology should now be installed to minimize the Hospitals Energy costs. solar thermal panels were chosen based on provenance in Commercial Heating Systems.

 Future Heating advised our client, JCW Air-conditioning on the type of system required and offered initial design input on how best to design a system which ensures virtually zero Legionella risk and controls this in the most efficient and cost effective way.